Fresno restaurants donated meals to local hospitals on Easter Sunday

 FRESNO, Calif.
-(KSEE/KGPE) — Local hospitals received special meals after several Fresno restaurants donated meals on Easter Sunday.
+(KSEE) — Local hospitals received special meals after several Fresno restaurants donated meals on Easter Sunday.

 The Fresno chapter of the California Restaurant Association rallied local restaurants to deliver 380 meals to Community Regional Medical Center, Clovis Community Hospital, Fresno Heart & Surgical Hospital, Kaiser Permanente Fresno Medical Center, Saint Agnes Medical Center, and Valley Children’s Hospital.